Stroke & Vascular Disorders

 • The risk of death or severe cardiovascular morbidity is high, but there is no significant difference between synchronous and staged carotid artery revascularization and coronary artery bypass graft surgery. |

 Management of peri-procedural stroke.
 Treatment of periprocedural stroke is similar to that of ischemic stroke.
 Urgent head CT is needed to exclude intracerebral hemorrhage.
 Intravenous t-PA can be given within 4.5 hours from last time normal unless contraindicated by coagulopathy or recent surgical procedure.
 Large vessel occlusion with salvageable penumbra, less likely to respond to t-PA, may be treated, up to 24 hours in selected cases, with endovascular thrombectomy.
-Perfusion scans (eg, CT perfusion scan with CT angiogram, MR perfusion scan with DWI sequence) may help with selection for endovascular treatment of large vessel occlusions by quantifying the mismatch between penumbra and the infarct core (DAWN Trial Investigators 2018; 76).
+Cerebral perfusion imaging by CT or MRI may help selection mechanical thrombectomy of large vessel occlusion with significant mismatch between the penumbra and infarct core (99).
+In a retrospective database of 5022 consecutive patients, 870 underwent endovascular thrombectomy and had excellent outcomes (58).

 In acute period, permissive hypertension should be avoided in certain cardiac conditions like pulmonary edema, aortic dissection, and acute myocardial infarction, or when organ injury is suspected.

 After cardiac transplantation.
-Typically, patients waiting for cardiac transplantation with a left ventricular assist device need anticoagulation, a contraindication for intravenous tPA (84).
-Mechanical thrombectomy is an alternative for large vessel occlusion.
+Patients waiting for cardiac transplantation require circulatory support from a left ventricular assist device.
+This device is thrombogenic and requires anticoagulation, a contraindication for intravenous tPA (108).
+Mechanical thrombectomy can be used for large vessel occlusion.
 Permissive hypertension should be cautiously used in patients with heart failure.

 Management of potential stroke risk factors that are commonly found during preprocedural screening.

 Patent foramen ovale.
-Patent foramen ovale has been associated with paradoxical embolism.
+Patent foramen ovale allows an embolus to travel from the venous to the arterial systemic circulation.
 Larger right-to-left shunts are linked to higher rates of embolism.
-Patent foramen ovale closure may be considered in selected patients without other risk factors for stroke, which is not the case in most perioperative strokes (80).
+Patent foramen ovale closure reduces the risk of stroke in selected patients without other risk factors for stroke, which is not the case in most perioperative strokes (103).

 General management of cardiac transplanted patients.
-Usually, opportunistic CNS infections occur after 3 weeks from surgery.
+Usually, opportunistic CNS infections occur after three weeks from surgery.
 Post-transplantation lymphoproliferative disorder may be confined to the nervous system or disseminated.
-The response to treatment is poor (97).
+The response to treatment is poor (123).

-In a series of 100 patients who underwent heart valve procedures, 24 had focal deficits of which 92% recovered completely at 5 months (118).
-Vocal cord dysfunction due to direct trauma or recurrent laryngeal nerve injury can lead to partial laryngeal obstruction and may necessitate reintubation (114).
+Out of 100 patients who underwent heart valve procedures, 24 had focal deficits, of which 92% recovered completely at five months (147).
+Vocal cord dysfunction due to direct trauma or recurrent laryngeal nerve injury can lead to partial laryngeal obstruction and may require reintubation (143).

-Cognitive decline after cardiac surgery may affect 7% to 49% of patients at 3 months and up to 33% after 1 year (133).
+Cognitive decline after cardiac surgery may affect 7% to 49% of patients at three months and up to 33% after one year (167).
 Of concern was also late decline in cognitive function due to cardiac procedures.
-However, this is most likely related to progression of preexisting vascular disease, other neurodegenerative disease, or new neurologic events (79).
+However, this is most likely related to progression of preexisting vascular disease, other neurodegenerative disease, or new neurologic events (102).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.